JAlcocerT/R_Dashboard/README.md

 * Just run it locally as a test
 * <https://www.shinyapps.io/> uptil 5 free
-* dockerize your shiny app and deploy it in the cloud (GCP, AWS...)
+* Dockerize your shiny app and deploy it in the cloud (GCP, AWS...)

 #### Data sources